kbroman/knitr_knutshell/pages/asciidoc.md

 To use AsciiDoc, you'll need to _install_ AsciiDoc; see [this installation page](http://www.methods.co.nz/asciidoc/INSTALL.html).

+On Mac OSX, I recommend using [Homebrew](http://brew.sh/); then you just type `brew install asciidoc`.

 A key point: you'll need Python 2 and _not Python 3_.
 On my computer, `python` is Python 3; I have to switch to Python 2 before running AsciiDoc.
 If I forget to switch, I get the following error message: